CENTOM11/phishing/README.md

 The variables present in the data are as follows:

 It is noted that there was no missing value present in the data.
-The target variable in the dataset consist of two classes which are as follows:
+The target variable in the dataset consist of two classes which are as follows

 •	1 indicates the website is a phishing website.

 •	0 indicates the website is a non-phishing website.